NeuralSens: Sensitivity Analysis of Neural Networks: Package structure

 \subsection{Visualizing Neural Network Sensitivity Measures}

-Although useful to perform quantitative analysis, the sensitivities of the output variables can be difficult to interpret given the amount of data samples that is commonly used in most networks.
-In order to extract information of the calculated sensitivities, the authors propose the following plots:
+Sensitivity measures of the output variables are useful for quantitative analysis.
+However, it can be difficult to compare sensitivity metrics when a large number of input variables are used.
+In order to visualize information on the calculated sensitivities, the authors propose the following plots: